 He also serves on the Board of Directors of ABW Manufacturing Company, American Society for Training and Development, Roxbury Community College foundation and the Bay State Skills Corporation.
 He was named by Black Enterprise as one of the top 25 Black Executives.
 He is a recipient of a NAACP Image Award and the National Urban League Achievement Award.
 Mr. Sims earned a BS degree from Delaware State University.

 Prior to private practice, Dr. Carr practiced at Boston University and the Roxbury Medical and Dental Group.
 He was also the Coordinator of Pedodontic Services at Roxbury Comprehensive Community Health Center.
-He has served on the Board of Directors of the Urban League of Massachusetts and currently serves on the Council of Dental Care of the Massachusetts Dental Society.
+He has served on the Board of Directors of the Urban League of Massachusetts and the Council of Dental Care of the Massachusetts Dental Society.
 Dr. Carr is a graduate of Lincoln University, University of Missouri, Meharry Medical College and Boston University School of Graduate Dentistry.

 Leander J. Foley , a Partner in and the Managing Director of the Washington, DC firm of Moss, McGee, Bradley, & Foley.